+Drug addiction is a serious chronic illness that involves compulsive behaviors, usually around drugs or alcohol.
 These behaviors are difficult to control, so people struggling with addiction tend to abuse drugs more and more as the disease progresses.
 They may start with occasional use because they enjoy it, but soon their brains become dependent on the presence of these substances.
 Then they need the medicine to feel normal.